 It is important to define your monitoring system in advance, including defining alerts, priorities, categories, constraints, and so on.
 In most cases, the process of defining the relevant alerts begins “on the fly” with a request to add an alert, for example, if the DB service, the billing system or the main page is down, or if a particularly important customer has a problem.

 So what are the first steps to ensure that you are on top and prepared for your “Animoto great day”?

-1 – Know and Measure Your Monitoring KPIs – don’t wait to find the point to measure after your great day (don’t worry you will find some more afterwards).
+Know and measure your KPIs.
+Don’t wait to find the point to measure after your great day (don’t worry you will find some more afterward).
 Thresholds should take extra risk in mind, for example, time to launch new instances.
 Besides being able to know about issues as they occur, you will also obtain important after-the-fact data that you will be able to investigate and learn from.

-3 – Know your application capabilities – What’s your application edge constraints with regards to amount of requests, storage, file management, etc.
+Know your application capabilities.
+What are your application edge constraints with regards to the number of requests, storage, file management, etc.

-4 – Data Backups – Make sure to have backups in place for your critical data and application.
-Backup automation in place must also including monitoring of the processes in place.
+Make sure to have backups in place for your critical data and application.
+Backup automation in place must also include monitoring of the processes in place.

 Automation is important, however, bear in mind that it actually extends the need for monitoring.
 In most cases, life monitoring takes place after the fact.
 As the application is dynamic the monitoring is “running behind and alerts are being added after a problem has occurred).
 New SaaS vendors must be able to implement minimum viable monitoring before they launch their next marketing campaign, and make sure to run a refinement cycle before the next one.
 Automation is important, but not always, sometimes for deeper investigation you will prefer to run a manual process due to a low occurrence frequency or a need to control while automation includes great efforts.